MicrosoftDocs/CortanaSkillsKit/README.md

 # Overview
-It is a repository to hold the documentation content for Cortana Skills Kit.
-This open repository is designed to provide a formal documentation for Cortana Skills Kit.
-The repository holds the expert knowledge around the whole kit including the following topics:
+This repository contains the documentation for the Cortana Skills Kit.
+Helpful topics:

 ### Get Started
 #### Build a skill